MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-work-hours-calendar-api.md

 ##### Example 4 - Repeating Work Hours: New rule dates contained within old rule, some overlapping days/times

 A technician works 8am-5pm, Mon-Fri every week.
-Just for 2 weeks, they will be handling a special emergency project every Mon-Wed with different work hours 6am-6pm.
+Just for two weeks, they'll be handling a special emergency project every Mon-Wed with different work hours 6am-6pm.

 1. Create a first repeating calendar rule for a given date range.
 For example: *Repeat Mon,Tue,Wed,Thu,Fri; 1.1-No End Date; 8am-5pm ET*.

 2. Create a second repeating calendar rule contained within the above date range, choose work hours that overlap on some days.
 For example: *Repeat Mon,Tue,Wed; 5.1-5.14; 6am-6pm ET*.

-Result: The calendar should have 4 repeating rules by the end of this exercise:
+Result: The calendar should have four repeating rules by the end of this exercise:

 - truncate the first rule to the start date of the second rule
-- the 2nd calendar rule
+- the second calendar rule
 - create a new rule similar to the first rule but with the dates of the second rule for the non-overlapping days
-- truncate the 1st rule to start from the end date of the 2nd rule, with no end date
+- truncate the first rule to start from the end date of the second rule, with no end date

 For example: *Repeat Mon,Tue,Wed,Thu,Fri; 1.1–4.30; 8am-5pm ET* AND *Repeat Mon,Tue,Wed; 5.1-5.14; 6am-6pm ET* AND *Repeat Thu,Fri, 5.1-5.14; 8am-5pm ET* AND *Repeat Mon,Tue,Wed,Thu,Fri; 5.15–No End Date; 8am-5pm ET*